Skip to Content

 Why You Need an Attorney

-At The Womac Law Firm, we not only understand New Orleans pedestrian laws, but we also know what it takes to effectively advocate for our clients.
+At Womac Law Firm, we not only understand New Orleans pedestrian laws, but we also know what it takes to effectively advocate for our clients.

 Injured in a pedestrian accident in New Orleans?
-Contact The Womac Law Firm today to learn how we can help.
+Contact Womac Law Firm today to learn how we can help.
 Your initial consultation is completely free, and we do not collect any attorneys’ fees unless we recover compensation for you.